eclipse-hono/hono/site/homepage/content/community/contributing.md

 * documentation (Getting Started guide, Examples, Deployment instructions for cloud environments)
 * features (both ideas and code are welcome)

-You might also want to take a look at our GitHub Issues page (see drawer on the left) and see if you can help out with any of the issues listed.
-We have put a `help wanted` label on those issues that we are particularly keen on receiving contributions for.
+You might also want to take a look at our [GitHub Issues](https://github.com/eclipse/hono/issues) page and see if you can help out with any of the issues listed.
+We have put a [help wanted](https://github.com/eclipse/hono/labels/help%20wanted) label on those issues that we are particularly keen on receiving contributions for.

 ## Legal Requirements